Devil Wears Prada Is Coming Back (Without Meryl Streep & Anne Hathaway)

 No word yet on whether some of the movie’s major moments — like, say, Andy’s mad dash around NYC to secure the latest Harry Potter manuscript — will be turned into musical numbers, but feel secure knowing that the musical’s songs are in great hands: Elton John is reportedly writing the music for the Broadway-bound play.
 What will The Devil Wears Prada’s version of The Lion King’s “Can You Feel The Love Tonight?” be?!?

-The film version of The Devil Wears Prada has been reexamined in recent years, with some fans believing that Andy’s friends and boyfriend Nate (Adrian Grenier) — who are seen as the moral centre of the movie — were wrong in criticising Andy for throwing her personal life away to work at Runway.
+The film version of The Devil Wears Prada has been reexamined in recent years, with some fans believing that Andy’s friends and boyfriend Nate (Adrian Grenier) — who are seen as the moral center of the movie — were wrong in criticizing Andy for throwing her personal life away to work at Runway.
 Brosh McKenna is not here for Andy apologists.

 "[Andy is] the one who says she's a serious journalist.
 She's the one who tucks her serious articles into her folder.
 She's the one who wants to write about the janitor strike and she pitched it, she just shoves all that out the window very easily," Brosh McKenna told the crowd at an event for her series Crazy Ex-Girlfriend back in April.
 "And Nate, who gets the worst of [the internet flack], he's just pointing out that she's being a hypocrite, which she is."